Glamour and glitz prevail on London catwalks

 On Sunday, Mulberry, known for its expensive handbags, hit the beach for next summer with a seaside and pier rides inspired palette of colours and animal prints collection presented among giant ice cream cones and hundreds of animal balloons.

-Inspired by the British summer, creative director Emma Hill sent out models in waterproof macs over beach dresses with drawstring waists or brightly coloured encrusted gemstones.
+Inspired by the British summer, creative director Emma Hill sent out models in waterproof macs over beach dresses with drawstring waists or brightly colored encrusted gemstones.

-Dogs were also in mind with specially designed shiny macs, modelled by one pooch on the catwalk.
+Dogs were also in mind with specially designed shiny macs, modeled by one pooch on the catwalk.

 "The season's signature prints are bright enough to banish grey skies!"
 Mulberry said in a release.